osmlab/atlas-checks/docs/checks/addressPointMatch.md

 Our first goal is to validate the incoming Atlas object.
 Valid features for this check will satisfy the following conditions:
 * Must be a valid Point object
+* Must not be part of an associated street Relation
 * Must have a street number tag not equal to null
 * Must have a street name tag equal to null OR not have the street name key present at all